rebeccakee/JHU-Data-Science/03_Getting_and_Cleaning_Data/Course_Project/CodeBook.md

-This codebook describes in detail the dataset used in this project, its variables, as well as the transformations applied to produce a tidy dataset, titled `tidy_data.csv` located in the same directory.
+This codebook describes in detail the dataset used in this project, its variables, as well as the transformations applied to produce a tidy dataset, titled `tidy_data.txt` located in the same directory.

 ### Background information on the original dataset